 If any overpayments are made to an employer, the employer may be required to repay those amounts, together with interest.

 Depending on the circumstances, penalties and criminal sanctions may also apply.

-26. CAN EMPLOYERS SEEK THE PROTECTION OF A PRIVATE RULING?
+29. CAN EMPLOYERS SEEK THE PROTECTION OF A PRIVATE RULING?

-No, private rulings are not available.
+No, private rulings are not available in relation to JobKeeper eligibility.